Chas-Advance-Grupp-4/backend/docs/CI_CD_pipeline.md

 - `develop` branch → tagged with version and `latest`
 - `main` branch → tagged with version only

+### 5. Update image version on Azure
+- Login to Azure (credentials stored in Github Secrets).
+- Update Azure Web App so it runs the latest docker image

 ---

 ## Environment Variables & Secrets